siddharth-pro/gitSiddharth.github.io/_posts/2019-01-03-verifying-designs-with-intel-altera-ips-using-questasim.markdown

 date: "2019-01-03"
 ---

-FPGA designs often contains one or more built-in IPs provided by the FPGA vender tools.
+FPGA designs often contain one or more built-in IPs provided by the FPGA vender tools.
 But verifying those designs is not a straight forward task.
 In case of Intel/Altera FPGA tools they provide their own version of Modelsim called Modelsim-Altera to simulate the designs created in Quartus Prime or Quartus II.
 But it is limited in what it can perform and if you want to use advanced